Remsima (infliximab) is a biologic medicine that helps the pain and swelling of arthritis.

 - Heart – Patients should inform their doctor if they have congestive heart failure as Remsima may make it worse.

-- Malignancy – Remsima has been associated with a small increased risk of developing cancer (<1%).
+- Malignancy – When used for long periods of time, Remsima may be associated with a small increased risk of cancer, however, the data is not entirely clear.

 Who Should NOT Take Remsima